Documentation

 /do — Single Domain

 The /do command is the primary workflow for single-domain tasks.
-It routes your task to the appropriate domain and orchestrates a plan-build-review-improve cycle.
+It routes your task to the appropriate domain and orchestrates a plan-build-security-review-improve cycle.

 /do operates in three patterns depending on the nature of the task: